kodykoester/esker/README.md

    - Copy the content below or from the `parameters.txt` file in the zip folder and paste it into the `parameters.txt` file in the IDE.

     ```txt
 This is a sample text file for testing purposes.
 It contains multiple lines, characters, words, and different types of content.

 Numbers are also included: 12345, 67890, 13579, and some special characters !@#$%^&*().

 Here's a line with punctuation... does it work?

 The quick brown fox jumps over the lazy dog.

 The file should include:
 - Short words like I, am, he, on.
 - Longer words such as 'parameter', 'assessment', and 'characterization'.

 And a few VERY long words:
 - pneumonoultramicroscopicsilicovolcanoconiosis (45 letters)
+	Coined in 1935 by then-president of the National Puzzlers' League, Everett M. Smith.
 - antidisestablishmentarianism (28 letters)

+Thank you for giving me this opportunity.
     ```

 5. **Run the Program:**
    - Go back to `main.py`.
    - On the bottom left corner of the IDE, press the **Run** button.
    - View the program output in the command line area at the bottom of the screen.

+## Common Errors

+- **SyntaxError: invalid syntax**
+   - **Cause**: This error occurs if you try to run the program from the `parameters.txt` file instead of `main.py`.
+   - **Solution**: Make sure you are in the `main.py` file when you press the **Run** button.